 Comparison of Benefits and Risks of GERD Treatments

-Plain-language publications from the U.S. Department of Health and Human Services’ Agency for Healthcare Research and Quality (AHRQ) compare the benefits and risks of treatments for gastroesophageal reflux disease (GERD).
-The publications are based on an updated evidence report.
+A plain-language publication from the U.S. Department of Health and Human Services’ Agency for Healthcare Research and Quality (AHRQ) compare the benefits and risks of treatments for gastroesophageal reflux disease (GERD).
+The 2011 publication, Comparative Effectiveness of Management Strategies for Adults with Gastroesophageal Reflux Disease, is based on an updated evidence report.

 GERD can be treated with medications or surgery.
 The report concluded that established drug-based therapy is effective.
 The report found that proton pump inhibitors (PPIs) tend to be more effective than H2 blockers.
 Comparisons between PPI types or dosages showed few consistent differences.
 The most common side effects cited for PPIs and H2 blockers were diarrhea, headache, and abdominal pain.